orval-labs/orval/docs/src/pages/reference/configuration/output.md

         └── petstore.ts
 ```

-Same as the tags mode if you don't use the `schemas` property only one file will be created with all the models for every tag.
+Equivalent to the `tags` mode, if the `schemas` property is not set, only one file per tag will be created, containing the model as well.

 ## indexFiles

 Type: `Boolean`

-Valid values: true or false.
-Defaults to true.
+Valid values: `true` or `false`

+Default value: `true`

-Specify whether to place `index.ts` in `schemas` generation.
+Specifies whether an `index.ts` file is generated during `schemas` generation.

 Example: